shahmirfaisal/100-days-of-code/log.md

 ### Day 20: April 6, 2020.

-**Today's Progress**: I added authentication in my app and learned about csrf attacks how to protect it.
+**Today's Progress**: I added authentication in my app and learned about csrf attacks and how to protect it.

 **Thoughts:** CSRF attack is very dangerous that's why we have to protect it.